DevExpress-Examples/AspNetCore.Reporting.BestPractices/README.md

 ## Introduction

-This **README** file contains information about best practices that you should follow when you develop a web application with DevExpress reporting controls.
+This **README** file describes best practices to follow when you develop a web application with DevExpress reporting controls.

 The repository also contains an example application that demonstrates the described techniques.
 This application is split into three projects: